srinivas-bekkam/epam-react/learning/ClientInterview.md

 SNP interview client round 1
 interviewer : Syam Lanka

-1)discussion on previous project
+1) discussion on previous project
-2)implementation of authentication and authorisation in your project 3)routing in your projects
+2) implementation of authentication and authorisation in your project
+3) routing in your projects
-4)explain how pagination will be implemented and working of it and use cases 5)explain reduxtookit and redux saga and explain the flow 6)why webpack is used and explain configuration in your project and how jsx is converted to browser understandable code 7)where does the scripts will be written and why package.json is used?
+4) explain how pagination will be implemented and working of it and use cases
+5) explain reduxtookit and redux saga and explain the flow
+6) why webpack is used and explain configuration in your project and how jsx is converted to browser understandable code
+7) where does the scripts will be written and why package.json is used?
-8)unit testing and how to install and write their configurations?
+8) unit testing and how to install and write their configurations?
-9)did you configure the files for jest and where do you write the test files ?
+9) did you configure the files for jest and where do you write the test files ?
-8)custom hooks written in your project and why they are used?
+8) custom hooks written in your project and why they are used?
-9)can we call a hook/custom hook inside other hooks ?
+9) can we call a hook/custom hook inside other hooks ?
-10)how to achieve a functionality where we have a usecase where we need to call hook inside hook functionality?
+10) how to achieve a functionality where we have a usecase where we need to call hook inside hook functionality?
-11)explain useCallback and usememo hook and its differences?
+11) explain useCallback and usememo hook and its differences?
-12)explain useref hook and its usecases
+12) explain useref hook and its usecases
-13)useMutate hook
+13) useMutate hook
-14)do you have any experience in backend ?
+14) do you have any experience in backend ?
-15)demonstate the issue thats occurs when we dont use usecallback and resolve it using usecallback and usememo(online coding) 16)MFE
+15) demonstate the issue thats occurs when we dont use usecallback and resolve it using usecallback and usememo(online coding)
+16) MFE

 Burra Sree Nagavalli Aparna